Counselling Can Be Expensive

 Here is what I do about fees:

 • Many of you can have your fees covered under an employee assistance plan or an insurance program.
 Make sure that you check your coverage for “Psychologists” before you visit with me.
+By the way, Carole’s fees as a Registered Clinical Counsellor may be covered under your plan as well.

 • Keep your receipts for your income tax – some of it may be reimbursable.
 Ask an accountant.